baxter07/django-ajax-views/docs/modules/client_api.rst

         to the ``json_cfg`` variable of the view class.

         On request complete will update the client side ``jsonCfg`` variable and update the ``#ajax-content`` element that's returned by the response.
+The :func:`View.onAjaxLoad` and :func:`View.onLoad` functions are executed as last action of processing the response.

+        ..
             If the :func:`View.onAjaxLoad` function has been added to the view class, it's executed automatically.

         :param str viewName: Name mapped to Django's URL conf.
 Default is the current view name.
         :param dict urlKwargs: Keyword arguments passed through URL string.